-- 9. A qualifying estate can be either a freehold estate or a leasehold estate granted for a term of more than seven years from the date of grant. - 10.
-An OE Restriction will be one that restricts transfers, certain leases and charges unless the requirements of the OE Register have been complied with, including compliance with the duty to update (subject to some exceptions). - 11.
-OEs that currently own land in England and Wales must comply with the requirements of the OE Register or dispose of the relevant qualifying estate in land before the end of the transitional period. - 12.
-There are retrospective provisions.
-If the OE makes a relevant disposition (being a transfer, grant of a lease for more than seven years or grant of a legal charge) of a qualifying estate at any time on or after 28 February 2022 but before the end of the transitional period, it will be required to disclose information about itself and the relevant disposition(s) to the Registrar by the end of the transitional period irrespective of whether it will be under an obligation to register on the OE Register and irrespective of whether it still owns a relevant interest in land in the UK. - 13.
-OEs will be under a legal obligation to update the information held in the OE register at least once every 12 months.
-Failure to comply with the duty to update will mean that the OE will not be considered registered on the OE Register.
-An OE will only be removed from the OE Register (and thereby relieved from the duty to update) if it makes a successful application for removal it will only be successful if the OE no longer owns any relevant interest in UK land. - 14.
-Compliance with the OE Register (including the duty to update) will be a pre-requisite to OEs applying to the Land Registry to become registered proprietor of any qualifying estate.
+- 9. The transitional period is the period of six months commencing on 1 August 2022. - 10.
+An OE Restriction restricts transfers, leases for more than seven years and charges unless the requirements of the OE Register have been complied with, including compliance with the duty to update (subject to some exceptions). - 11.
+An OE that currently owns a qualifying estate in land in England and Wales and which became registered proprietor of the same pursuant to an application to the Land Registry made between 1 January 1999 and 31 July 2022 (inclusive) will: - be under a legal obligation to register on the OE Register by the end of the transitional period; and - have an OE Restriction placed on their title by the Land Registrar at some point before the end of the transitional period.
+However, that OE Restriction will only come into effect at the end of the transitional period, i.e. on 1 February 2023. - 12.
+Compliance with the OE Register (including the duty to update) is now a pre-requisite to OEs applying to the Land Registry to become registered proprietor of any new qualifying estates.
 This is significant as legal title only passes to a purchaser upon registration of the transaction at the Land Registry.
-Once registered, title to that qualifying estate will be subject to an OE Restriction (it is unclear when such restriction will take effect we assume it will be from the end of the transitional period). - 15.
-OEs that have acquired a qualifying estate and become entitled to be registered at the Land Registry as proprietor of the same on or after the relevant provisions come into force will be subject to restrictions equivalent to an OE Restriction during such period as their ownership remains unregistered at the Land Registry. - 16.
+Once registered, title to that qualifying estate will be subject to an OE Restriction which will take effect immediately (unlike the OE Restrictions placed against titles already owned by OEs which only take effect at the end of the transitional period). - 13.
+There are disclosure obligations which have retrospective effect.
+If any OE makes a relevant disposition (being a transfer, grant of a lease for more than seven years or grant of a legal charge) of a qualifying estate at any time on or after 28 February 2022 but before the end of the transitional period, it will be required to disclose information about itself and the relevant disposition(s) to the Registrar by the end of the transitional period irrespective of whether it will be under an obligation to register on the OE Register and irrespective of whether it still owns a relevant interest in land in the UK. - 14.
+OEs that acquire a qualifying estate and become entitled to be registered at the Land Registry as proprietor of the same on or after 5 September 2022 are subject to restrictions equivalent to an OE Restriction during such period as their ownership remains unregistered at the Land Registry. - 15.
 Generally non-compliance with the duties imposed by the OE Register and/or the associated restrictions on land dealings will amount to a criminal offence.
-Specifically, it will be an offence for an OE to make a registrable disposition of a qualifying estate in breach of an OE Restriction (or the equivalent restriction noted in paragraph 15 above) though this will not affect the validity of the underlying disposition.
-Penalties can include fines (including daily default rate fines of up to £2,500 a day) and custodial sentences (of up to five years in prison). - 17.
+Specifically, it is an offence for an OE to make a registrable disposition of a qualifying estate in breach of an OE Restriction (or the equivalent restriction noted in paragraph 13 above) though this will not affect the validity of the underlying disposition.
+Penalties can include fines (including daily default rate fines of up to £2,500 a day) and custodial sentences (of up to five years in prison). - 16.
 The Act contains various exceptions these are beyond the scope of this guide.

-Impact on overseas entities that own land in England and Wales
+Impact on overseas entities that already own land in England and Wales